 The equal of any birding wonders in the islands is the memorable experience of exploring the recent volcanic landscapes of Hawaii Volcanoes National Park on the Big Island (Hawaii).
 Although one can’t predict its likelihood for a given visit, some tours have had the great fortune of seeing an active lava flow in the park, an unforgettable vision in fiery orange, day or night.

 Hawaii’s remote, tropical allure remains, and is redefined through these seasonal tours of the islands’ natural riches.
 The warm temperatures, comfortable lodging, and excellent cuisine only complement its singular wildlife and volcanic marvels.

-Very good accommodations and cuisine; mostly easy walking with a few moderately strenuous hikes; primarily warm conditions, some showers possible.
+Very good accommodations and cuisine; mostly easy walking with one or two moderately strenuous hikes; primarily warm conditions, some rainshowers possible.